Saint John's Island: Geography

-St John's Island has a land area of 41.23 km2 and is located in the Strait of Singapore, about 6.5km from the southern coast of mainland Singapore.
+St John's Island has a land area of 41.23 km2 and is located in the Strait of Singapore, about 6.5 km from the southern coast of mainland Singapore.
 Its location is at longitude 1°13′08.30″N and latitude 103°50′53.88″E. All the Southern Islands, including St John's, are formed by the Triassic rocks of the Jurong Formation.
 St John's Island's original area of 33.59 km2 was expanded by 7.64 km2 through land reclamation in the 1970s.
 In 2006, Lazarus Island and Seringat Island were merged and then connected to St John's via a causeway.
 St John's coastline comprises sandy beaches, quarry rocks to prevent erosion, lagoons, cliffs, and mangrove swamps.
 Like Singapore, St John's has an equatorial climate with rainfall throughout the year, especially during the first half of the Northeast Monsoon.

 In 2020, restricted access to the protected lagoon, Bendera Bay, was opened to the public via programmes.